 S-4, Validation Comparisons

-S-5, Average Annual Zero Deductible Statewide Loss Costs – Historical versus Modeled
+S-5, Average Annual Zero Deductible Statewide Hurricane Loss Costs – Historical versus Modeled

 Disclosures

 Provide a completed Form S-3, Distributions of Stochastic Hurricane Parameters.
 Identify the form of the probability distributions used for each function or variable, if applicable.
 Identify statistical techniques used for estimation and the specific goodness-of-fit tests applied along with the corresponding p-values.
 Describe whether the fitted distributions provide a reasonable agreement with the historical data.
 Provide a link to the location of the form [insert hyperlink here].